Week 1 1강

 Imagine this setup.
 You take a paper towel tube, split it open, and paint ____ bunch of tiny trees all along the inside.

-If the scientists put a nectar source right at the end of the tube, the bee ____ fly ten inches to it, but go back and report that there is nectar a whole forest away.
+If the ____ put a nectar source right at the end of the tube, the bee would fly ten inches to it, but go back and report that there is nectar a whole forest away.

-This was confirmed by removing the tube, then putting tiny little ____ on the backs of the bees that saw the dance of the tricked bee and went on to overshoot the location by a mile.
+This was confirmed by removing the tube, then putting tiny little RFIDs on the backs of the ____ that saw the dance of the tricked bee and went on to overshoot the location by a mile.

-So ____ bee is really just a simple little robot driven by cunning algorithms.
+____ the bee is really just a simple little robot driven by cunning algorithms.